 Like oil and gas, this run group contains just the one source group - agricultural livestock.
-These emissions are new to the 2014 NEI v2, as previously neither VOC nor the HAP components were estimated.
 We kept this run group separate due to the different temporal nature of livestock emissions from other nonpoint run groups and to be consistent with the temporal allocation used in CMAQ.
 In CMAQ, these emissions were modeled in the "ag" sector and use a meteorologically based temporalization.
 For AERMOD, a separate run group was created for consistent temporalization across the two models.
 For AERMOD, hourly scalars were computed from hourly ammonia emissions.
 The release height chosen was 1 m, and 0.465 m for the initial vertical dispersion.